-Sunset Berry Farm and Produce plans to aid in the determination of optimum planting dates using different cultural practices that will allow producers to push back planting season from summer to fall, after summer crops have been harvested.
-Fall planting will decrease field time, resulting in less weed growth, exposure to pests and deer.
-By eliminating or drastically reducing current threats that interfere with successful production, strawberries can become a significant agricultural product with excellent return for West Virginia farmers.
+Sunset Berry Farm and Produce plans to aid in the determination of optimum planting dates using different cultural practices that will allow producers to push back the planting season from summer to fall, after summer crops have been harvested.
+Fall planting will decrease field time, resulting in less weed growth and minimize exposure to pests and deer.
+By eliminating or drastically reducing current threats that interfere with successful production, strawberries can become a significant agricultural product with excellent monetary return for West Virginia farmers.

-* Three successive plantings will be made on September 15, October 1, and October 15th.
+* Four successive plantings will be made on August 23, September 5, September 20, and October 4.

-Plantings will be made in both high tunnel and field settings.
+Plantings will be made in the field settings using plasticulture.

-* Floating row covers will be used, black plastic in an attempt to achieve required 600 hours at 50
+* Floating row covers and black plastic will be used in an attempt to achieve the required 600 hours at 50

 degree temperatures.
-A control group will also be estabilished in both settings using no row covers and no black plastic mulch.
+A control group will also be established using no row covers and no black plastic mulch.

-*strawberry planting does not need to occur until after peak summer season and all summer crops
+- strawberry planting does not need to occur until after peak summer season and all summer crops have been harvested

 Strawberries are in high demand but there is low supply in West Virginia so this is an excellent crop for farmers to consider adding to production and worthy of study.
-Planting recommendations are limited to a narrow window in August, which is quite early and overlaps with other crops requiring intense labor, such as sweet corn.
-Pushing back planting dates for strawberries in West Virginia would be optimal to decrease weed and deer pressure, as well as runner development.
+Planting recommendations are limited to a narrow window in August, which is quite early and overlaps with demands of late summer crops, such as sweet corn.
+Pushing back planting dates for strawberries in West Virginia would be optimal to decrease weed and deer pressure.
 Our desire is to determine a later viable planting window for West Virginia to increase success for existing strawberry producers and encourage new start up strawberry farms.